wombleton/gitlaw-nz/acts/S/Social Workers Registration Act 2003.md

     (3) Every person commits an offence who---

-    *   (a) wilfully obstructs or hinders the Tribunal or any member of it or any authorised person in any inspection or examination of papers, documents, records, or things pursuant to [clause 7(1)(a)][294]; or
+    *   (a) wilfully obstructs or hinders the Tribunal or any member of it or any authorised person in any inspection or examination of papers, documents, records, or things pursuant to [clause 7(1)(a)][296]; or

-    *   (b) without reasonable excuse, fails to comply with any requirement of the Tribunal or any authorised person made under paragraph (b) or paragraph (c) of [clause 7(1)][294]; or
+    *   (b) without reasonable excuse, fails to comply with any requirement of the Tribunal or any authorised person made under paragraph (b) or paragraph (c) of [clause 7(1)][296]; or

-    *   (c) without reasonable excuse, acts in contravention of, or fails to comply with, any order made by the Tribunal under [clause 7(3)][294] or any term or condition of such an order.
+    *   (c) without reasonable excuse, acts in contravention of, or fails to comply with, any order made by the Tribunal under [clause 7(3)][296] or any term or condition of such an order.

-    (4) Every person who commits an offence against this clause is liable on summary conviction to a fine not exceeding $1,500\.
+    (4) Every person who commits an offence against this clause is liable on conviction to a fine not exceeding $1,500\.

-    (5) No person summoned to attend before the Tribunal may be convicted of an offence against subclause (1) unless travelling expenses were tendered or paid to him or her in accordance with [clause 10][297].
+    (5) No person summoned to attend before the Tribunal may be convicted of an offence against subclause (1) unless travelling expenses were tendered or paid to him or her in accordance with [clause 10][299].

+    Schedule 2 clause 12(4): amended, on 1 July 2013, by [section 413][194] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 13 Contempt of Tribunal

-*   (1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $2,000 who assaults, threatens, or intimidates, or intentionally insults, the Tribunal or any member of it or any special adviser to or officer of the Tribunal, during a sitting of the Tribunal, or in going to, or returning from, any sitting.
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who assaults, threatens, or intimidates, or intentionally insults, the Tribunal or any member of it or any special adviser to or officer of the Tribunal, during a sitting of the Tribunal, or in going to, or returning from, any sitting.

-    (2) Every person commits an offence and is liable on summary conviction to a fine not exceeding $1,000 who---
+    (2) Every person commits an offence and is liable on conviction to a fine not exceeding $1,000 who---

     *   (a) intentionally interrupts the proceedings of the Tribunal or otherwise misbehaves while the Tribunal is sitting; or